-- Many of your experiences with psychosis and depression are private.
+• Many of your experiences with psychosis and depression are private.
 Most people do not know whether or not you are hearing voices.
 They don't know your beliefs.
-They cannot determine whether you're sad or worried... unless you tell them! - Many of the signs of mental illness are overlooked.
-Co-workers may think you're depression is temporary blues.
-Neighbors may think your confusion is being sleepy-headed.
-There is a central tendency in the human condition that protects your privacy; namely, most everyone is tuned into themselves and misses much of what is going on around them. - Many of the signs are misunderstood.
+They cannot determine whether you're sad or worried... unless you tell them!

+- Many of the signs of mental illness are overlooked.
+Roommates may think you're depression is temporary blues.
+Professors may think your confusion is being sleepy-headed.
+There is a central tendency in the human condition that protects your privacy; namely, most everyone is tuned into themselves and miss much of what is going on around them. - Many of the signs are misunderstood.
 The public misunderstands mental illness and frequently labels eccentric or unusual conduct as wrong.
 People who are dressed poorly are homeless and mentally ill.
-Individuals who punk their hair or pierce their ears are crazy.
 If you dress within customary bounds, you'll be overlooked.

 How do I keep it private?
-There are two parts to keeping your experiences with mental illness a secret.
-The first part seems easy: don't tell anyone.
+There is a process to keeping your mental health history secret.
+The first step is don't tell anyone.
 Don't share your history of hospitalizations, doctors, medications, and symptoms.